MarsBased/react-mb/docs/REACT_STYLE_GUIDE.md

 #### 5.1. <a name='GraphQL'></a>GraphQL

 - Use Apollo: [apollo-client](https://www.apollographql.com/docs/react/)
-- Export queries and mutations inside
+- Export queries and mutations inside `src/graphql/index.ts`
 - Export the client at `src/graphql/client.ts`

 #### 5.2. <a name='REST'></a>REST

-- Do not use axios.
-Recommended alternative: [xy](https://github.com/sindresorhus/ky)
 - A single `src/api/index.ts` exports all possible API interactions
 - Use `src/api/types.d.ts` to declare API entity type definitions
 - Use mapping functions inside `src/api/map.ts` to ensure responses conform to the type definitions.
 Those mapping functions could be used also to transform data, if needed
-- Client specific issues (like authorization) are inside `src/api/client.ts`.
-If more than one service is used, there could be more than one client: `src/api/service1-client.ts`, `src/api/service2-client.ts`, ...
+- Do not use axios.
+Recommended alternative: [xy](https://github.com/sindresorhus/ky)
+- Client specific functionality inside `src/api/client.ts`
+- If Auth and API are different services, is common to have two folders (`src/auth` and `src/api`) and the API depends on authorization (JWT tokens, for example).
+If auth and API are in the same service, the `src/auth` folder can be omitted.

 ## 6. <a name='Routing'></a>Routing

 - Use react-router-dom
-- Use react-router-dom hooks interface: `useRouteMatch`
+- Page components can access the router.
+Use react-router-dom hooks interface: `useRouteMatch`
 - Create a route definitions file `src/routes.ts` with all route paths

 #### 6.1. <a name='Pagevscomponent'></a>Page vs component